beerik94/Biotech/README.md

 ## Biotech
 The Biotech mod is a Minecraft mod focused on bringing advanced agriculture systems and contraptions into the game.
 The mod focuses on the automation of agriculture, and food production.
 In addition, the mod will also provide genetic manipulations in higher tiers.
-It requires Universal Electricity API/mod.

 ### Developement